IFRS Is Coming is your Accountants in Miami Prepared?

 Accountants in Miami will need significant education and training in the new standards to make the shift, and they will also need to educate their clients.
 The United States is coming late to the IFRS transition.
 Most global companies in 100 nations are already using IFRS or are in the process of convergence to IFRS.

 There are some silver linings in this situation.
-International standards open the door to more international hiring, good news for the CPA profession that is struggling with filling experienced CPA positions.
+International standards open the door to more international hiring, good news for the Accountant profession that is struggling with filling experienced Accountant positions.
 U.S. accounting firms will be able to be more competitive globally, especially with the weak dollar.
 And being IFRS-ready can be a competitive edge for your accounting firm.
 Most clients have no clue about this, If you can’t help them with the transition, someone else will.